-The proposed Mumbai metro system is being designed to handle about 35,120 passengers per direction during peak hours when trains are expected to run at 3.00 minutes intervals.
+The proposed extension of Line - 4 Mumbai metro is being designed to handle about 30,708 passengers per direction during peak hours when trains are expected to run at 4.25 minutes' intervals.
 Incidences of any power interruption, apart from affecting train running, will cause congestion at stations.
 Interruption of power at night is likely to cause alarm and increased risk to traveling public.
 Lack of illumination at stations, non-visibility of appropriate signages, disruption of operation of lifts and escalators is likely to cause confusion, anxiety and ire in commuters, whose tolerance level are low on account of stress.
 Effect on signal and communication may affect train operation and passenger safety as well.
 Therefore, uninterrupted power supply is mandatory for efficient metro operations.

-To ensure reliability of power supply, it is essential that both the sources of Supply and connected transmission & distribution networks are reliable and have adequate redundancies built in.
-Therefore, it is desirable to obtain power supply at high grid voltage of 220, 110 or 100 kV from stable grid sub-stations and further transmission & distribution is done by the Metro Authority itself.
+To ensure reliability of power supply, it is essential that there must be two sources of supply and both the sources of Supply & their connected transmission & distribution networks are reliable and have adequate redundancies built in.
+Therefore, it is desirable to obtain power supply at high grid voltage of 220, 110 or 100 kV from stable grid substations and further transmission & distribution is done by the Metro Authority itself.